Friday, September 5, 2025

 Trump’s approval rating plummets to record second-term low, new poll says

 Now just 37 percent of US registered voters approve of the president’s job performance.
-A much larger number, 55 percent, disapprove (and with more than 3 years still left to go!).
+A much larger number, 55 percent, disapprove (now with more than 3 years still left to go!).

 Wouldn't Trump rather be retired

-now out on the golf course, supported by a generous pension?
+out on the golf course now, being supported by a generous pension?

 West Virginia has the best kindergarten vaccination rates in the nation.
 A legal fight backed by RFK Jr. could threaten that |